Larsyy16/Larsyy16/README.md

 # 💫 About Me:
-Full Stack Developer with skills in various javascript technologies.
-2024 goal is to contribute to open-source more and learn more about everything web development-related.
+Full Stack Developer with skills in various JavaScript technologies.
+2024 goal is to contribute to open-source more and continue to learn more about everything web development-related.

 ## 🌐 Social: